LCDB 1.1: A Database Illustrating Learning Curves Are More Ill-Behaved Than Previously Thought: The Improved Learning Curves Database 1.1

+All these modern learners claim robustness to differently scaled features; therefore, we only include their no scaling (noFS) and no data-leakage variants in LCDB 1.1 FULL (except TabPFN, which does not explicitly address feature scaling) \cite{prokhorenkova2018catboost,arik2021tabnet, holzmuller2024better, hollmann2025tabpfn}.
+Regarding categorical features, RealMLP and TabPFN use one-hot encoding, whereas for CatBoost and TabNet we follow their suggested practice of directly feeding categorical features into the model.
+For implementation details see Appendix \ref{nittygritty}.

 \paragraph{Metrics, Reproducibility, and Database statistics.} We use Python, scikit-learn \citep{pedregosa2011scikit}, a docker image, save all package versions and provide all the code for reproducibility.\footnote{\href{https://github.com/learning-curve-research/LCDB-1.1}{\texttt{https://github.com/learning-curve-research/LCDB-1.1}}} We fix the seed of the learner to make them reproducible.
 We compute: error rate, F1, AUC, and log-loss for the validation and test sets, and we store learners' scores or probabilistic outputs.
 When training fails, we record the error message and set the performance to Not-A-Number (NaN).
 Table \ref{tab:shapes_statistics} shows the proportions of different curve shapes (their detections are discussed in the next section).
-Missingness refers to NaN values and is mostly caused by Naive Bayes learners that cannot handle negative features, or many learners that cannot train on data containing only a single class.
-While not the main point of this work, one may wonder which learners perform best, for details see Appendix \ref{appendix: performance compare}.
+Missingness refers to NaN values and is mostly caused by Naive Bayes learners that cannot handle negative features.
+While not the main point of this work, one may wonder which learners perform best; see Appendix \ref{appendix: performance compare}.